ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Relying Party:

-: A remote server that will securely grant the Attester permission to continue operating (i.e., not reboot) for a period of time
+: The watchdog capable to trigger a procedure that resets a device into a known, good operational state.

 ## FIDO Biometric Authentication